 Last Week in Pony - November 3, 2019

 Pony 0.33.0 is out!
-This release includes changes to the pony runtime options and a major step toward providing prebuild binaries for Linux platforms.
-This is the first Ponyc release availible as tar.gz packages for x86-based Linux distributions.
+This release includes changes to the pony runtime options and a major step toward providing prebuilt binaries for Linux platforms.
+This is the first Ponyc release available as tar.gz packages for x86-based Linux distributions.
 The ponyup tool will soon support managing release and nightly installations of pony toolchains.

 Items of note